-Transaction fees include intermediation, i.e. brokerage, market taxes, etc., and transfers, as necessary, which may be deducted especially by the depository and the management company.
+Transaction fees include intermediation, i.e. brokerage, market taxes, etc., and transfer fees, as necessary, which may be deducted especially by the depositary and the management company.

-In addition to financial management fees and fees for administration services outside the management company, the management company may also include:
+In addition to financial management fees and fees for administration services outside the management company, these fees may also include:

 - performance commissions.
-These commissions remunerate the management company if the UCITS exceeds its objectives.
+These commissions remunerate the management company if the mutual fund exceeds its objectives.
 They are invoiced to the UCITS; - Transaction commissions billed to the UCITS; - a share of the income from temporary purchases and sales of securities.

-Fees charged to the UCITS Base Scale rate 1 Financial management fees() Net assets A unit: maximum 1.20% including taxes.
-H and B units: maximum 0.60% including taxes.
-R unit: Maximum 0.30% including taxes 2 Operating and other service costs() maximum 0.30% including taxes 3 Maximum indirect charges (commissions and management fees) Net assets 1% including taxes maximum rate 4 Transaction commissions Deduction from each transaction None 5 Performance commission Net assets Nor ne
+Fees charged to the UCITS Base Scale rate 1 Financial management fees() Net assets A unit: maximum 0.80% including taxes.
+H and B units: maximum 0.40% including taxes.
+R unit: maximum 0.10% including taxes.
+2 Operating and other service costs() maximum 0.30% including taxes 3 Maximum indirect charges (commissions and management fees) Net assets 1% including taxes maximum rate 4 Transaction commissions Deduction from each transaction None 5 Performance commission Net assets None